allegro/turnilo/docs/configuration-datacubes.md

 Specify a specific sort strategy for this dimension in visualizations.
 If unspecified defaults to best sort strategy based on the visualization.

+String dimension is sorted lexicographically, if an underlying Druid column is of a string type as well.
+However, if the Druid column type is long, it is sorted numerically in Turnilo - even for string dimensions (they should be castable to numeric ones).
+This is helpful, if you do not want value bucketing (which is turned on for numeric dimensions) and numerical sorting.

 **kind** ("string" \| "boolean" \| "number" \| "time")

 Specify kind of data inside dimension.
 It defaults to "string".